-Our principal retirement plans in the United States are a defined contribution plan; an enhanced defined contribution plan; and qualified and non-qualified defined benefit pension plans.
-The defined benefit plans were closed to new participants in 1997, and then current participants were allowed to make a one-time election to continue accruing a benefit in the plans or to cease accruing a benefit and instead to participate in the enhanced defined contribution plan described below.
+Our principal retirement plans in the United States are a defined contribution plan, an enhanced defined contribution plan and qualified and non-qualified defined benefit pension plans.
+The defined benefit plans were closed to new participants in 1997, and then current participants were allowed to make a one-time election to continue accruing a benefit in the plans or to cease accruing a benefit and instead to participate in the enhanced defined contribution plan.

 Both defined contribution plans offer an employer-matching savings option that allows employees to make pretax and post-tax contributions to various investment choices.
 Employees who elected to continue accruing a benefit in the qualified defined benefit pension plans may also participate in the defined contribution plan, where employer-matching contributions are provided for up to 2% of the employee's annual eligible earnings.
-Employees who elected not to continue accruing a benefit in the defined benefit pension plans, and employees hired after November 1997 and through December 31, 2003, may participate in the enhanced defined contribution plan.
+Employees who elected not to continue accruing a benefit in the defined benefit pension plans and employees hired after November 1997 and through December 31, 2003, may participate in the enhanced defined contribution plan.
 This plan provides for a fixed employer contribution of 2% of the employee's annual eligible earnings, plus an employer-matching contribution of up to 4% of the employee's annual eligible earnings.
 Employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employee's annual eligible earnings.

-As of December 31, 2019 and 2018, as a result of employees' elections, TI's U.S. defined contribution plans held shares of TI common stock totaling 8 million shares and 9 million shares valued at \$988 million and \$821 million, respectively.
-Dividends paid on these shares in 2019 and 2018 were \$26 million and \$24 million, respectively.
+As of December 31, 2020 and 2019, as a result of employees' elections, TI's U.S. defined contribution plans held shares of TI common stock totaling 7 million shares and 8 million shares valued at \$1.12 billion and \$988 million, respectively.
+Dividends paid on these shares in 2020 and 2019 were \$27 million and \$26 million, respectively.
 Effective April 1, 2016, the TI common stock fund was frozen to new contributions or transfers into the fund.

-Our aggregate expense for the U.S. defined contribution plans was \$61 million in 2019, 2018 and 2017.
+Our aggregate expense for the U.S. defined contribution plans was \$61 million in 2020, 2019 and 2018.